Graham Phillips (blogger)

-In the Donbas War, Phillips initially worked as a stringer for Russian state-owned television networks RT (2013–14) and Zvezda (2014–15), before going on to report for his own YouTube channel, building his channel up to hundreds of thousands of subscribers, and over 112 million views, also receiving multiple medals for his work including one from Russia's Federal Security Service.
-In 2015, Phillips announced his support for the United Kingdom Independence Party.
-Writing on Phillips in 2017, the BBC described him as "often in the midst of tearing bullets and toppling buildings (in Donbas).
+Prior to 2012 Phillips was a civil servant in London, and a noted supporter of the England football team.
+From 2010–2013, living in Ukraine, he worked as a journalist at a magazine in Kyiv.
+From 2013, during Euromaidan in Ukraine, then the Donbas War in eastern Ukraine, Phillips initially worked as a stringer for Russian state-owned television networks RT (2013–2014) and Zvezda (2014–2015), before going on to report for his own YouTube channel, building his channel up to hundreds of thousands of subscribers, and over 112 million views, before YouTube deleted it in 2023.
+Russian and pro-Russian Donbas authorities have awarded him multiple medals for his work.
+Phillips was an active supporter of Brexit in the 2016 UK referendum.
+Writing on Phillips' work from the Donbas in 2017, the BBC described him as "often in the midst of tearing bullets and toppling buildings.
 His daredevil style has drawn the attention of audiences".
-Phillips describes himself as an "independent British journalist" and that his work is "supported by crowdfunding from individuals across the world who want to see the truth".
+Since the 2022 Russian invasion of Ukraine, Phillips has made videos from the occupied territories, sometimes wearing Russian combat uniform and insignia, and driving a Range Rover displaying the Russian Z symbol on the Donbas frontlines.

-In the Russian invasion of Ukraine, Phillips was accused by at least one UK politician of committing a war crime in Ukraine by breaching the Geneva Convention on Prisoners of War in his April 2022 interview with Aiden Aslin, an accusation he denies.
-In July 2022, the government of the United Kingdom imposed sanctions on Phillips, stating that his work "supports and promotes actions and policies which destabilise Ukraine and undermine or threaten the territorial integrity, sovereignty, or independence of Ukraine".
-Sanctions also caused Phillips' YouTube channel to be shut down.
+In July 2022, several months after the Russian invasion of Ukraine began, the government of the United Kingdom imposed sanctions on Phillips, stating that his work "supports and promotes actions and policies which destabilise Ukraine and undermine or threaten the territorial integrity, sovereignty, or independence of Ukraine".
+Sanctions also caused Phillips' YouTube channel to be terminated.
 In October 2024, Phillips was granted political asylum in Russia.
+In November 2025, it was announced that Phillips was under investigation by the Metropolitan Police for war crimes related to multiple alleged breaches of the Geneva Conventions, including Phillips' 2022 interview with British-Ukrainian prisoner of war (POW) Aiden Aslin.
+Phillips has denied the accusations, and continues his work from Russian-occupied Donbas, notably Mariupol, where he lives.